 If the stack traces provided to BugSnag do not contain a valid file, then we will use the unqualified class name in place of the file name.

-The BugSnag Android Gradle Plugin does not automatically upload symbol files for Android library modules (AAR files).
-Symbol files for library modules can instead be uploaded by extracting the AAR and using the BugSnag CLI, running the android-ndk
+Symbol files for library modules can be uploaded by extracting the AAR and using the BugSnag CLI, running the android-ndk

 command either from the root of the library directory or providing a path directly to the symbol file.